HawkEye 360: History

 In 2020, the National Air and Space Museum added a full-size model of one of HawkEye 360's Pathfinder satellites to display in their museum as part of an upcoming exhibit detailing the story of the space age.

 In 2021, the company launched its second and third satellite clusters as well as announcing raising $55 million in a series C financing round and $145 million in a series D financing round.

 In 2022, the company launched its fourth and fifth satellite clusters and opened a manufacturing facility to enable constructing satellites in-house.

 In 2023, the company launched its sixth and seventh satellite clusters, as well as raising $68 million in a series D-1 funding round.
 The series D-1 funding round included an investment from and strategic agreement with defense contractor Lockheed Martin.
 As of October 2023, HawkEye 360's total capital raised was $378 million.

 In December 2023, HawkEye 360 acquired Maxar Intelligence's RF Solutions business unit (formerly Aurora Insight) for an undisclosed amount.

 HawkEye 360 has plans to execute and maintain a 30-satellite constellation, and the company has launched a total of ten clusters to-date.
 UTIAS SFL has supported the development of all ten clusters, with some clusters built directly by SFL and others built in-house by HawkEye 360 with SFL providing technical support.

-On 4 May 2025, the US Defense Security Cooperation Agency approved a Foreign Military Sales to India for the sale of the sale of HawkEye 360 technology to enhance its maritime domain awareness in the Indo-Pacific.
+On 4 May 2025, the US Defense Security Cooperation Agency approved a Foreign Military Sales to India for the sale of HawkEye 360 technology to enhance its maritime domain awareness in the Indo-Pacific.
 The sale, worth $131 million, includes SeaVision software and other operational support including training.

+On 10 April 2026, HawkEye 360 filed for an initial public offering, submitting their registration statement on Form S-1 to the Securities and Exchange Commission, taking the first formal step toward a public listing and trading on the New York Stock Exchange under ticker “HAWK”.
+On 7 May 2026, HawkEye 360 Inc. began trading on the New York Stock Exchange.